 South Korea does not have an established legal framework governing the nomination of ICC judges, but broadly follows the process used for nominating judges to the ICJ.
 There is no open call for applications; instead, candidates are directly approached by the Ministry of Foreign Affairs.
 The process is thus initiated by the ministry, which then requires that the PCA national group coordinate the nomination under the close scrutiny of the Treaties Division of the Ministry of Foreign Affairs.
-The process is thus initiated by the process is composed of five members: a representative of the judiciary, the public prosecution, two international law academics, and a former ambassador who chairs the group.128
+The PCA national group is composed of five members: a representative of the judiciary, the public prosecution, two international law academics, and a former ambassador who chairs the group.

 Nominees must fulfill the requirements of the Rome Statute, and are required to, inter alia, have passed the national judicial service exam and completed practical judicial trainings.
 Candidates who already have international judicial experience enjoy strong preference.
 Potential candidates do not undergo interviews or exams to assess their qualifications.
 After the PCA national group decides on a candidate, he or she is approved by the Minister of Foreign Affairs.
-The decision cannot be appealed.129
+The decision cannot be appealed.